Yuktibhāṣā: Modern editions

-The importance of Yuktibhāṣā was brought to the attention of modern scholarship by C. M. Whish in 1832 through a paper published in the Transactions of the Royal Asiatic Society of Great Britain and Ireland.
-The mathematics part of the text, along with notes in Malayalam, was first published in 1948 by Rama Varma Thampuran and Akhileswara Aiyar.
+The importance of the Yuktibhāṣā was brought to the attention of modern scholarship by C. M. Whish in 1832 through a paper published in the Transactions of the Royal Asiatic Society of Great Britain and Ireland.
+The mathematical part of the text, along with notes in Malayalam, was first published in 1948 by Rama Varma Thampuran and Akhileswara Aiyar.

 The first critical edition of the entire Malayalam text, alongside an English translation and detailed explanatory notes, was published in two volumes by Springer in 2008.
 A third volume, containing a critical edition of the Sanskrit Ganitayuktibhasa, was published by the Indian Institute of Advanced Study, Shimla in 2009.

-This edition of Yuktibhasa has been divided into two volumes: Volume I deals with mathematics and Volume II treats astronomy.
-Each volume is divided into three parts: First part is an English translation of the relevant Malayalam part of Yuktibhasa, second part contains detailed explanatory notes on the translation, and in the third part the text in the Malayalam original is reproduced.
-The English translation is by K.V.
-Sarma and the explanatory notes are provided by K. Ramasubramanian, M. D. Srinivas, and M. S. Sriram.
+This edition of the Yuktibhāṣā has been divided into two volumes: Volume I deals with mathematics and Volume II treats astronomy.
+Each volume is divided into three parts: the first part is an English translation of the relevant Malayalam part of the Yuktibhāṣā, the second part contains detailed explanatory notes on the translation, and in the third part the text in the Malayalam original is reproduced.
+The English translation is by K. V. Sarma, and the explanatory notes are provided by K. Ramasubramanian, M. D. Srinivas, and M. S. Sriram.

-An open access edition of Yuktibhasa is published by Sayahna Foundation in 2020.
+An open access edition of the Yuktibhāṣā was published by the Sayahna Foundation in 2020.